 St Andrew’s Private Hospital

 In 1904, the occupants of a late colonial Queensland home, on the corner of Pring and Roderick Streets in Ipswich vacated.
 Dr John Alexander Cameron, the son of a former headmaster of Ipswich Grammar School, acquired the cottage style property to establish his surgery.
-Greater than 100 years later, the cottage style home still stands as what is now called Cameron Ward, of St Andrew’s Ipswich Private Hospital; housing the hospital’s executive team.
+Greater than 100 years later, the cottage style home still stands as what is now called Cameron Ward, of St Andrew’s Ipswich Private Hospital; housing the hospital’s professional services.

 In 1909 Dr John Alexander Cameron founded St Andrew’s; he was a highly respected practitioner.
 He was tall, and gentlemanly, and very conscious of his Scottish heritage; naming the facility ‘St Andrew’s’.
 In 1912 Dr Basil Lloyd Hart commenced at St Andrew’s before his deployment to the First World War (1914-18).
 In 1921 Dr Mervyn Stuart Patterson and Dr Benjamin Gilmore Wilson, the former Superintendent of Ipswich General Hospital, joined the partnership.
 In 1924 the first Board of Directors of St Andrew’s Private Hospital was formed.